 This page is based on information from Szymon Pyżalski.

 Kop is a minimalist game of the Schafkopf group that is popular in Wielkopolska (the region around the City of Poznań).
+From 1815 to 1920 this was the Prussian province Posen, with 1/3 German and 2/3 Polish population, which explains the strong German influence on the game.
 The word "kop" means "kick" in Polish, but the name is most likely a polonisation of the German word "Kopf".
 Kop is a very fast game: a single deal can take less than twenty seconds.
 It is mostly played for money, but there are also tournaments held in some towns and villages around the region.
 People can often be found playing it in trains (sometimes without a table, standing, holding the tricks in their hands).
 Cab drivers have been seen playing it on a roof of a cab.

 A similar game called "Baśka" is played in the region of Cashubia (part of Pomerania, around Gdansk).
 Together with Skat, which is played in Silesia, these are examples of Schafkopf-derived games introduced to western Poland under German influence, as can be seen from some of the technical terms used.
 The card points are oko (eyes), equivalent to German Augen, and the black Queens are stare (old ones), equivalent to die Alten in German, zolo du equivalent to Solo Tout and so on.

 Both Kop and Baśka can be played online on the Polish Kurnik server, though neither game is currently available on the English version of this server at PlayOK.com.

 The Kop deck contains only 16 cards.
 Aces, Tens, Queens and Jacks of each suit are used.
 It is usually played with French-suited cards, which are easy to obtain in Poland.